 (Images Courtesy of Airbnb)

-You will spend 3 of your 10 days in Bali in Ubud, visiting some of the best cultural attractions of Bali as well as the numerous natural wonders of the region such as waterfalls.
+You will spend 3 of your 10 days in Bali in Ubud, visiting some of the best cultural attractions of Bali as well as the numerous natural wonders in the region such as waterfalls and paddy fields.

 There are many attractions located within close proximity of Ubud center.
 However, there are also many other amazing sights away from the city that will require proper transportation to get there.